hpcleuven/VscDocumentation/source/access/ondemand/tensorboard.rst

 TensorBoard log directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Before starting the TensorBoard interactive session, make sure to specify a log
+Before starting the TensorBoard session, make sure to specify a log directory in
-(or project) directory in your resource options.
+the resources form.

 .. tab-set::